 "Creating computer software is always a demanding and painstaking process -- an exercise in logic, clear expression, and almost fanatical attention to detail.
 It requires intelligence, dedication, and an enormous amount of hard work.
 However, a certain amount of unpredictable and often unrepeatable inspiration is what usually makes the difference between adequacy and excellence."
 (From the Unix "fortune" program.)

 While most of the software I create is done as a personal hobby, some is of enough general interest to warrant release to the public.

-My first commercial software application was The UoSAT Data Capture And Display Program, a telemetry and data capture program written for AMSAT North America in 1991.
+My first commercial software application was The UoSAT Data Capture And Display Program, a telemetry and data capture program written for and donated to AMSAT North America in 1991.
 This program was designed in the late 1980s as part of a low-cost satellite ground station designed around a Commodore 64 home computer to decode and analyze the "living conditions" on-board the University of Surrey's OSCAR-9 and OSCAR-11 satellites.
 The program was written entirely in hand assembled machine language (6510 processor), and even decoded DCE (Digital Communication Experiment) information frames transmitted by OSCAR-11.
-(OSCAR-11's DCE was the precursor to today's "Pacsat" store-and-forward communications protocol.)
+(OSCAR-11's DCE was the precursor to later "Pacsat" satellites that employed digital store-and-forward protocol transponders.)

 The following is a small sample of data captured from the UoSAT-2/OSCAR-11 spacecraft using this software: